Richard Edes: Life

-He was born probably in Bedfordshire, was educated at Westminster School, and was elected student of Christ Church, Oxford in 1571.
+He was born in Newport to Lawrence and Alice Edes and was baptised on 23 January 1554.
+He was educated at Westminster School, and was elected student of Christ Church, Oxford in 1571.
 There he proceeded B.A.
 17 December 1574, and M.A.
 2 May 1578.
 Taking orders he was a noted preacher.
 He was elected university proctor 10 April 1583, proceeded B.D.
 6 July 1584, and D.D.
 6 July 1590.

 In favour at court, he had rapid preferment, with prebends at Salisbury (1584), Christ Church (1586), and Hereford (1590).
-He was made treasurer of Hereford Cathedral and chaplain to the Queen in 1596.
-On 19 June 1597 he became Dean of Worcester.
+He was made treasurer of Hereford Cathedral in 1596.
+In the same year he was appointed as chaplain to Queen Elizabeth I. On 19 June 1597 he became Dean of Worcester.
 He was presented to the rectory of Upton-upon-Severn, Worcestershire, 21 December 1598.

 King James I, whose chaplain he became, appointed him one of the 54 translators who were to create the King James Version of the Bible.
-He was one of those divines who assembled at Oxford; but he did not live to see the undertaking, dying at Worcester 19 November 1604.
+He was one of those divines who assembled at Oxford; but he did not live to see the undertaking.
+He died at Worcester on 19 November 1604.
 He was buried in the chapel at the east end of the cathedral choir.
-His widow, Margaret, a daughter of Herbert Westfaling, Bishop of Hereford, erected a monument with a punning epitaph.
+His widow, Margaret erected a monument with a punning epitaph.

+Family

+Richard Edes married Margaret Westfaling, daughter of Herbert Westfaling, bishop of Hereford; they had at least two children, Margaret and Tobyas.

 Works

 He was the reputed author of Julius Caesar (Caesar Interfectus), a Latin tragedy acted at Christ Church in 1582, which has been lost apart from a possible epilogue.

-A journey north with his friend Toby Mathew prompted Latin verse, entitled Iter Boreale.
-Edes also left various other Latin and English poems, scattered through several manuscript collections of the poetry of his day, and William Gager addressed verse to him.
-Of his published works Anthony Wood mentions 'Six Learned and Godly Sermons,' London, 1604, and 'Three Sermons,' London, 1627.
+He also wrote poetry.
+A journey north with his friend Toby Mathew prompted Latin verse.
+He published Iter Boreale in 1584.
+He also left various other Latin and English poems, scattered through several manuscript collections of the poetry of his day, and William Gager addressed verse to him.

+He contributed to the Exequiae Illustrissimi Equitis D. Philippi Sidnaei, Gratissimae Memoriae ac Nomini Impensae.

+Anthony Wood called him "a most noted and celebrated preacher" and his work was noted in Francis Meres’ 1598 book, The Wits Commonwealth.

+He published several sermons, including 'Six Learned and Godly Sermons,' London, 1604, and 'Three Sermons,' London, 1627.